emmysm/beta-testing-program/README.md

 ## Procedure

-One our before the daily meeting, the testing team leader will instruct team members which apk to download or how to update their installation.
-Team members will join the meeting and will follos the team leader instructions on what to test during that session.
+One hour before the daily meeting, the testing team leader will instruct team members about which apk to download or how to update their installation.
+Team members will join the meeting and will follow the team leader's instructions on what to test during that session.

-Each team member will report any problem found openning a github issue in this same repository, and compleating the test report template.
-It will add screenshots captured by their device to the issue to ilustrate what he/she was seing at the moment.
+Each team member will report any problem found by opening a github issue in this same repository, and completing the test report template.
+It will add screenshots captured by their device to the issue to show what he/she was seing at the moment.

 The issues found will be discussed aloud and would be reproduced by other team members online.
-Other ream members will follow up the issue with their own comments, screenshoots or whatever information they believe relevant to solve the problem.
+Other team members will follow up the issue with their own comments, screenshots or whatever information they believe is relevant to solve the problem.

-In the same issue, developers team leaders and / or developers team members will be tagged in order for them to be hooked into the issue and possibly ask for more information.
-If the hangout session is not over they might join the conference call for a while to gather intelligence in real time.
-Finally they will create their own issues at their own repository to detail the things necesary to do by their own team.
+In the same issue, developer team leaders and / or developer team members will be tagged in order for them to be hooked into the issue and possibly ask for more information.
+If the hangout session is not over they might join the conference call for a while in order to gather knowledge in real time.
+Finally, they will create their own issues in their own repository detailing the things that must be done by their own team.